December 9 (Eastern Orthodox liturgics): Icon gallery

+St. Syrus of Pavia, first Bishop and patron-saint of Pavia, Italy.

 The Beheading of St. Valerie of Limoges.
 (Fresco of the first bay north, Cheylat chapel, Saint-Geniès, Dordogne, France).

-Close-up of altar relief: St Valerie of Limoges presents her own head to her confessor, St Martial.
-(Altar in St Michel des Lions, Limoges).
+Close-up of altar relief: St. Valerie of Limoges presents her own head to her confessor, St. Martial.
+(Altar in St. Michel des Lions, Limoges).

-Saints Firmus and Rusticus of Verona with an angel, by Sebastiano Ricci.
+Saints Firmus and Rusticus of Verona with an angel.
 Saint Proculus of Verona is seated.
 (Sebastiano Ricci, 1704).

+St. Egbert, Bishop of Trier in Germany.